-Unfortunately, the term "ocular migraine" is often used to describe a much more common (and harmless) condition — called a visual migraine or migraine aura — characterised by temporary visual disturbances that generally disappear within 30 minutes.
+Unfortunately, "ocular migraine" often is used to describe a much more common (and harmless) condition — called a visual migraine or migraine aura.

-Now let’s take a closer look at ocular migraines and visual migraines:
+Now, let’s take a closer look at ocular migraines (retinal migraines) and visual migraines (migraine auras).

 Ocular migraine and visual migraine symptoms